 You’ll take two professional development courses, five English literature courses, and five electives, and you have the option of a thesis.

-of 2018 graduates surveyed were employed or continuing their education within six months of graduation
+of English Literature and Publishing graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 Alumni of the MA in English Literature and Publishing have gone on to positions in teaching, writing, nonprofits and academia.
 And with a network of 8,900 fellow College of Liberal Arts and Social Sciences master’s-level graduates in Chicago and beyond, you have a variety of opportunities to grow your professional and academic connections.

 Graduate school is an investment in your future.
 Learn more about the financial aid and scholarship opportunities available to you.

 For more information about applying, contact The Office of Graduate Admission at

 We’ll send you our viewbook with information about the degree, admission requirements and upcoming info sessions.
 Let’s get started.